hmcts/sptribs-case-api/README.md

 # Special Tribunals Case API [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This API handles callbacks from CCD for the CIC (and others, in the future) case type.
+This API handles callbacks from CCD for the CIC (and other services, in the future) case type.

 ## Overview